stacksjs/bun-plugin-unocss/README.md

   entrypoints: ['./src/index.html'],
   outdir: './dist',
   plugins: [
-    unocss(config), // by default, it will look for the Uno config file in the project root ],
+    unocss, // by default, it will look for the Uno config file in the project root ],
 })
 ```